nohat/dimming/docs/current-state/current_state.md

 ## Overview

-Home Assistant currently lacks native support for smooth, continuous dimming that users expect from physical dimmer switches.
+Home Assistant currently lacks native support for smooth, continuous dimming that users expect from physical dimmer switches .
 This document outlines the existing limitations, current workarounds, and the gap that the Universal Smart Lighting Control project aims to fill.

 ## Current Limitations